Collective Worship gives pupils and school staff the opportunity to:

 This week's Lectionary at Home

-Picture news reflections are posted here for you to think about.
+Picture news reflections are posted here for you to use at home.
 We use these in school as part of our Collective Worships in class.

 A prayer for the world